watem-sedem/watem-sedem/docs/input.rst

 upstream segments
 *****************

-Table with upstream segments.
-This table is only mandatory when :ref:`River routing = 1 <riverrouting>`.
-In the table three columns are present:
+The filename of the table with upstream segments.
+This table is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`River routing <riverrouting>` is set to 1.
+In the table three columns are present, namely:

-- edge (integer): segment id
+- edge (integer): segment id of the receiving segment
 - upstream edge (integer): segment id of one of the upstream segments of *edge*
 - proportion (float, between 0 and 1): the fraction of the upstream segment that flows into the considered downstream segment.
-If the fraction is < 1, the upstream segment flows into two downstream segments.
+If the fraction is < 1, the upstream segment should flow into two downstream segments adding up to 1.

 Based on the example :ref:`river segment map <riversegmentfile>`, an example table with adjectant upstream segments is displayed below: